szymon-cieszynski/szymon-cieszynski/README.md

 with a particular interest in PHP, HTML, CSS, JavaScript and other web development technologies.
 I am always looking to expand my knowledge and skills in this field.

-Please check out repo under this section.
+Please check out repos under this section.

 Stack: PHP (Symfony, MVC), HTML, CSS, JS, MySQL, C++ and still counting...